 Pre-Employment Transition Services

 (Pre-ETS) For people between the ages of 16 to 21

 Notice the two photos of clouds above,they are both photos of clouds but they are very different.
 Also, every person is very different; they may be the same age, live in the same town etc. but they differ greatly.
 Everyone is unique, their skills, their priorities, their life experiences and their perspective view of the world is unique to them.
-So the Questwell approach is customized to the uniqueness of each individual to do this we do mostly one-to-one Mentoring when we do a group activity there is never more than 3 Mentees in a group.
+Questwell's approach is to customize each class to the uniqueness of each individual within the group, mentoring each of the 3 individuals within the group using their learning style.
+Learning groups are small with only 3 individuals in the group.
+We do group activities that teach advocacy, how to talk to an employer, social skills and workplace etiquette.
 Questwell uses the terms Mentor and Mentee.
 Not job coach or teacher, but being a Mentor and not student or client but Mentee.
-Our approach is to use Mentoring techniques to promote individualized learning and helping the Mentee explore who they dream to be and how they can fit into the working world and the path they need to proceed to them get there, all while fitting into the realistic labor market demands.
+Our approach is to use Mentoring techniques to promote individualized learning and helping the Mentee explore who they dream to be and how they can fit into the working world and the path they need to proceed to them get to where they want to be; all while fitting into the realistic labor market demands.

 DVR case services work in conjunction with the school’s transition services for students with disabilities and are based on individual need.
 With this in mind any paid work opportunities for students must be in a competitive and integrated setting.
 Internships, unpaid work experiences, job shadowing and volunteer experiences must also be in an integrated setting.
 Questwell set-ups all these services for person in the PreETS program through DVR.
 (DVR must issue authorization before any service can be provided to for the student.)